“TOMORROW WE TAKE OVER THE WORLD”

 SEE posts: ‘Emotions & the body‘ (Part 1-3)

-OVERVIEW: Considering the relationship of anger to the brain, it helps to have context.
-All parts of the brain inter-connect with all other parts – each structure & each neuro-chemical has multiple functions, doing different things in different locations.
+OVERVIEW: When considering the relationship of anger to the brain, it helps to have context.
+All parts of the brain inter-connect with all other parts.
+Each structure & each neuro-chemical has multiple functions, doing different things in different locations.

 But greatly simplified, the brain does have Left & Right side differences, & 3 major sections – Old, Middle & New.
 In reasonably healthy people, & under normal circumstances, rash impulses (Old) & emotions (Middle) are modified & managed by the ability to think things through (New).